lynetteshaw/Cross-Dysarthria-ASR/Model_Proposal.md

 step 7: Repeat steps 1-6 for M simulations

 &nbsp;
+*LS COMMENTS: Solid setup.
+Will steps 1-2 be repeated multiple time to see if you get some convergence in which parameters to use?
+Also, see prior comment about learning classifier systems for potential inspiration on ways of having agents/classifiers interact with one another or selection of.*

 ### 4) Model Parameters and Initialization

 Refer to "Action and Interaction" above.
 Model parameters include things such as learning rate and optimizer for neural network classifiers and max tree depth for random forest classifiers.

 &nbsp;

+*LS COMMENTS: Time allowing, you might also consider varying the number of individual classifiers you train as well.*

 ### 5) Assessment and Outcome Measures